 It’s a nice experience to sit outside with a cup of coffee, reading a book, while the sun breaks the horizon.
 The world is just waking up and you’ve already been taking on your day.
 This is a great time to start planning your daily activities, checking emails (writing blog content), and getting ready for the day.

 Ernest Hemingway was a drinker with a writing problem but he did write a lot of his work in the early morning hours.
 There is something about waking up early that helps with creativity (mixed research on this).
 I find it easier to read and think about complex topics when I am “fresh” in the morning than after a long day of work monotony.

 Benefits of waking early

 You get more time for yourself.
 For me, this is a great benefit.
 I wake up early, I feel like I get more done during the day to increase productivity.
-I’m not talking about doing things around the house, I’m talking about reading, writing, working out, and planning.
+I’m not talking about doing things around the house, I’m talking about real reading, writing, working out, and planning.
 When I work out in the morning, I feel energized for the day versus working out in the evening.

 I noticed a decrease in stress because there is the time in the morning to think about what I want to get done that day.
 If you’re looking for ways to increase productivity then I recommend using this time for self-evaluation and improvement.